CraftAcademyLabs/ca_course/week7/cooper_client_react/06_user_registration.md

 $ touch spec/requests/api/v1/registrations_spec.rb
 ```

 The examples below contain a lot of moving parts, so be sure to go over the code line by line and discuss with your pairing partner what each line does.
-We are not using rspec to generate these test because they do not provide a structure of request specs that we want to use.
+We are not using RSpec generators to generate this test (as we did before), because they do not provide a structure of request specs that we want to use.
 We also introduce a new keyword: `context` that is an alias for `describe` and can be used interchangeably.

 Bear in mind the 4 phases of testing: